 To make sure you are a good cultural fit for the company

 Aside from your technical aptitude, the interviewer wants to know whether you are aligned with the company’s culture.
-This refers to the underlying values, beliefs, vision and practices that characterize the company.
+This refers to the underlying values, beliefs, visions, and practices that characterize the company.
 Researching the company culture before the interview process will help you decide whether the job is right for you.
-Make a list of your own workplace values to help you distinguish what you and the company have in common.
-This will also help you tailor your answers to make them culture fit for the interview.
+Make a list of your workplace values to help you distinguish what you and the company have in common.
+This will also help you tailor your answers to make them cultculturally for the interview.

-As you research the company, look out for information regarding their values and mission, taking note of any keywords communicating their core beliefs such as leadership, innovation, quality and trust.
-Delve into the company’s social media profiles, such as Facebook and Twitter, paying attention to how they engage with their followers, clients and employees.
+As you research the company, look out for information regarding its values and mission, taking note of any keywords communicating its core beliefs such as leadership, innovation, quality, and trust.
+Delve into the company’s social media profiles, such as Facebook and Twitter, paying attention to how they engage with their followers, clients, and employees.
 Look on LinkedIn to see what both the organization and its employees are sharing.
 Job review sites, such as Glassdoor, are useful tools to get the inside scoop about the company, such as salaries, details about the interview process, and reviews from past and present employees.

 To build rapport with the interviewer